Thursday, July 31, 2014

 To support these (and other) projects from Crowdtivate, do sign up for a free account or log in with your Facebook or Linkedin user ID and password to browse projects.
 Contributions are made through PayPal or major credit cards.

-To date, some $5,468 has been raised from a total of 32 supporters.
-With 49 days left to the end of the campaign period for the first batch of 12 projects, I am sure that these entrepreneurs will do their utmost to raise the amounts needed for their campaigns.
+To date, over $11,000 has been raised from about 135 funders for 8 of the projects.
+With between 28 to 58 days left to the end of the campaign periods for the first batch projects, I am sure that these entrepreneurs will do their utmost to raise the estimated S$400,000 or so needed for their projects.

 Depending on the response from backers, Crowdtivate may provide additional support in terms of business incubation, access to test users, marketing support, infrastructure support and other areas of development.